jeffreykegler/hoonlint/misc/whitespace.md

 in this document because it aligns with the `b` of the 2nd row, at column location 13.

-Note that the 2nd silo includes both runechild and a rune-ish.
+Note that the 2nd silo includes both runechild and a rune.
 This is an example of a "joined" hoon.
 In a chained hoon sequence,
 when the row starts with a unary rune,